 You can sample the proxy side with free browser add-ons for Chrome, Opera and Firefox.
 There are more VPN-like mobile apps (‘OpenVPN tunneling’ on Android, ‘IPSec tunneling’ on iOS), but surprisingly nothing at all for the desktop.
-The website mentions a DotVPN Desktop which should be ‘coming soon’, although as it also says ‘available in mid-2016’ we wouldn't take that too literally.
+The website mentions a DotVPN Desktop which should apparently be 'available in mid-2019', though as the company has been promising it since mid-2016, we wouldn't take that too literally.

 - Want to try DotVPN?
 Check out the website here

-DotVPN provides some basic privacy assurances on its Features page, including a ‘strict no log policy’ and its ‘own DNS servers’ to avoid DNS leaks, but as usual, there's much more to see in the small-print.
+DotVPN provides some basic privacy assurances on its Features page, including a ‘strict no log policy’ and its ‘own DNS servers’ to avoid DNS leaks.

 The broader details are more encouraging, stating that your data is held on Hong Kong-based servers, and not sold or shared with anyone unless the company is forced to do so by a Hong Kong court.